 But this was just the beginning, my first taste of loneliness in my new, military way of life.
 The constant moving cities, states, and countries.
 And every time I would finally start to, “settle” and make a new friend or two, it was time to go again.

-Once I went to Japan, I was completely lost on how to make a friend.
+Once I went to Japan, I was completely lost on how to make a friend in my goblet alone a new city.
 I was in a man’s field of work, and to find a woman in my job was, rare.
 Now let’s say we find that rare women at work, what are the odds that we would even like each other and want to be friends?
 Pretty slim.

 I would say my entire military career; my husband was probably my only friend.
 No, he was my only friend.